svilupp/svilupp.github.io/wip/analysts_tips_for_beginnings4.md

 - Incredibly easy to guess the necessary keyword (nicely composable and multiple aliases)
 - If you cannot guess, jump to help `?plot` and notice the mention of `plotattr(:Series)`
     - Use it to see all available keywords
+    - Also, leverage methods and @edit macro in REPL!